SciML/NeuralPDE.jl/docs/src/solvers/deep_fbsde.md

 `u(tspan[1],X0)`.
 The dimensionality of the PDE is determined by the choice of `X0`, which is the initial stochastic state.

-To solve this PDE problem, there exists two algorithms:
+To solve this PDE problem, there exist two algorithms:

-- `NNPDENS(u0,σᵀ∇u;opt=Flux.ADAM(0.1))`: Uses a neural stochastic differential equation which is then solved by the methods available in DifferentialEquations.jl The `alg` keyword is required for specifying the SDE solver algorithm that will be used on the internal SDE.
+- `NNPDENS(u0,σᵀ∇u;opt=Flux.ADAM(0.1))`: Uses a neural stochastic differential equation, which is then solved by the methods available in DifferentialEquations.jl.
+  The `alg` keyword is required for specifying the SDE solver algorithm that will be used on the internal SDE.
 All of the other keyword arguments are passed to the SDE solver.